There are few foods that are as nourishing to me as Miso.

 I joined their social media manager Leila Bakkum on a visit to the American Miso Co. production facility in Rutherford County, North Carolina.
 The slow, winding drive through the mountains was beautiful, with long views of rolling hills and pastoral farmland.
 This area was chosen specifically as the ideal place to establish a miso making facility – the clean, good quality water, the climate, and the humidity all being important factors in the process.

 We arrived at the American Miso Co. after an hour or so.
 It was not a large, sprawling factory as I had expected, but instead a cozy series of small buildings.
 After a quick trip to the office to check in, we met the Miso Master himself: Joe Kato.

-Donning our gowns and hair nets, we began the tour in the main production room.
+Donning our gowns and hairnets, we began the tour in the main production room.
 This place is lively, full of people preparing ingredients for the various steps of the miso making process.
 The air was rich with steam and the smells of cooked rice and soybeans.
 The entire facility runs like a well-oiled machine every single day.
 One of the largest employers in the rural county, the twenty-three employees work steadily.
 Some cook enormous quantities of rice and others inoculate it with koji.
-Others are packaging miso into 40 gallon vats for their restaurant and industrial clients, like Smiling Hara Tempeh, the Hop, Vortex Doughnuts, Doc Chey’s and Heiwa Shokudo (a sushi restaurant opened by Joe Kato).
+Others are packaging miso into 40-gallon vats for their restaurants and industrial clients like Smiling Hara Tempeh, the Hop, Vortex Doughnuts, Doc Chey’s and Heiwa Shokudo (a sushi restaurant opened by Joe Kato).
 American Miso Co. produces over 1,500 tons of miso every year.